Nazaudy, a spark in your curious mind

 1) Yarrabubba crater; dated 2.229 billion years ago (70 km diameter), it is the oldest crater found in our planet, the Yarrabubba crater is located in south-west Australia, could have been a contributor to the end of this glaciation, smashing through the ice crust of Snowball earth 1, hitting a key point in the continental plates and perhaps creating a shock wave powerful enough to wake up a few volcanos that eventually pumped enough CO2 into our atmosphere for the meltdown to start

-2) Vredefort crater; dated 2.023 billion years ago (300 km diameter), the same could be said regarding the second oldest known crater, the gigantic Vredefort crater, in South Africa, the largest single-asteroid verified impact on our planet and that is dated around 2 billions years
+2) Vredefort crater; dated 2.023 billion years ago (300 km diameter), the same could be said regarding the second oldest known crater, the gigantic Vredefort crater, in South Africa, the largest single-asteroid verified impact on our planet and that is dated around 2 billion years.
+Its dome, appropriately called Vredefort dome, that marks the center of the impact, is still visible even from space, meaning mother nature still had not had enough time in the last 2 billion years to erode it

 3) Sudbury basin crater; dated 1.849 billions years ago (250 km diameter), unlike other impacts, the now totally eroded crater of Sudbury Basin, in Canada, must have been created not by a direct impact but by the gigantic shock-wave of a comet that exploded in the atmosphere, hence its elliptical shape and the nature of the geological composition of the rocks found in the crater.
 Absolutely fascinating that is